wodowiesel/GB-Dumper/README.md

   (or from orig.
 GBCartReader for Uno)

 - 2x SN-74HC595 Shift-Registers from Texas Instruments
-- 5x 330 Ohm Resistors – recommended for pull-ups on active low pins & to prevent damage
+- 5x 330 Ohm Resistors – pull-ups on active low & impedance matching
 - 1x Gameboy Cartridge 32-Pin Slot

 - 3x Female Pin headers/Sockets for the chips - or solder it directly